Snakebite is the most deadly neglected tropical disease (NTD), being responsible for a dramatic humanitarian crisis in

 - the lack of knowledge or resources in herpetology that healthcare professionals have

 In this challenge we want to explore how Machine Learning can help with snake identification, in order to potentially reduce erroneous and delayed healthcare actions and improve snakebite eco-epidemiological data.

 Species richness of reptiles worldwide

 In this challenge you will be provided with a dataset of RGB images of snakes, and their corresponding species (class) and geographic location (continent, country).
 The goal is to train a classification model.

 The difficulty of the challenge relies on the dataset characteristics, as there might be a high intraclass variance for certain classes and a low interclass variance among others, as shown in the examples from the Datasets section.
 Also, the distribution of images between class is not equal for all classes: the class with the most images has 14,369 while the class with the fewest images has 17.

 In round 3, you had 85 classes and 187,720 images.
-For round 4, we would like to make the barrier to entry much lower and demonstrate that an approach works well on 85 species and 187,720 images.
-The idea would be then to renew the challenge every 4 months in order to get closer to our final goal, which is to build an algorithm which best predicts which antivenin should be given (if any) when given a specific image.
+For round 4, we would like to make the barrier to entry much lower and demonstrate that the approach works well on 783 classes and 245,185 images.
+The idea is to renew the challenge every 4 months in order to get closer to our final goal, which is to build an algorithm which best predicts which antivenon should be given (if any) when given a specific image.

 Number of images per species in the dataset